Why neuropsychological assessment?

 What is a neuropsychological evaluation?

 The goal of testing is to measure how the individual performs relative to other individuals of their age and education.
-The procedure involves three separate clinic visits: a comprehensive clinical interview with individual and family member; formal objective testing; and a result interpretation/feedback session.
+The assessment will take place in 1-2 clinic visits and consists of a comprehensive clinical interview with the individual and family members, as well as formal objective testing.
+A feedback session will be offered 1-2 weeks following the evaluation to provide in depth review of the findings and recommendations.
 Final reports are provided and outline the individual’s background, test findings, diagnosis, and specific recommendations.
 Overall conceptualization is provided and based on the individual’s unique profile.

 How Do I Schedule An Appointment For An Adult Assessment Services Evaluation?